Chintamani26/ctrl-shift-delusion-main/EXAMPLE_COMMANDS.md

 Nexus reveals it has been protecting Arjun all along.
 ```

+## 🎤 Voice Features

+### Unique Character Voices
+- **Arjun** (Protagonist): Higher pitch (1.1), normal rate (0.95) - Nervous, human voice
+- **Nexus** (AI): Lower pitch (0.85), slower rate (0.8) - Robotic, mechanical voice
+- Each character speaks with distinct voice characteristics
+- Voices automatically play sequentially when new dialogue is added

+### Auto-Play
+- Dialogues play automatically one by one
+- Continues from last played line when new dialogue is added
+- Toggle auto-play ON/OFF with the button in Script Panel header
+- 300ms natural pause between lines

 ## 🎬 Tips for Best Results

 1. **Be Specific**: Include character names (Arjun, Nexus) and clear actions